elabftw/elabdoc/doc/install-freebsd.rst

 Installing the gmagick extension
 --------------------------------

+Note that this step is optional. eLabFTW will use GD if gmagick is not installed.
+Gmagick can deal with PDF and Tif files, unlike GD.
 The package pecl-gmagick is bound to php version 5.6.
 But we want 7.1.
 So we'll compile it ourselves.

 .. code-block:: bash